Albert-Gao/auto-zustand-selectors-hook/README.md

 ## Features

-- auto generate selectors for Zustand store
+- auto generate selectors for Zustand store (be it a value or a function)
-- 2 styles available
+- Two styles available
-- Typescript auto completion supported
+- Fully Typescript support (auto-completion for the generated selectors!)

 ## Install